Kodak Black drug possession case dismissed after judge removes last charge

-A Broward judge has officially dismissed the last charge in a drug possession case against South Florida rapper Kodak Black, his attorney confirmed to NBC6.
+A Florida judge has officially dismissed the last charge in a drug possession case against South Florida rapper Kodak Black, his attorney confirmed to NBC6.

 Plantation police had arrested Black, whose legal name is Bill Kapri, in December after finding him asleep at the wheel with white powder around his mouth, officials said.